 Chief Resident Immersion Training (CRIT)

 The CRIT Program focuses on an unfolding interactive surgical case divided into three modules following a geriatric patient from presentation to the emergency department to hospital discharge.
 Each module includes evidence-based mini-lectures on topics in geriatrics, small group interactive exercises, and seminars designed to enhance teaching and leadership skills.
-Chief Residents and their Faculty Mentors also attend consultation sessions to develop an action plan for a project to be carried out through the Chief Residency year.

 CRIT aims to foster collaboration among disciplines in the management of complex older patients.
 Our goals are to: